Eweka01/Eweka01/README.md

-# Hello I'm Osamudiamen Eweka (Osas) - Cybersecurity Graduate Student
+# Hello I'm Osamudiamen Eweka

 ## About Me
 Hi, I'm Osamudiamen Eweka, but you can call me Osas!
 I'm a cybersecurity graduate student at Utica University with a solid foundation in network security, cloud security, and incident response.
 My passion lies in securing hybrid cloud environments and exploring tools like OWASP Amass for attack surface mapping.
 With hands-on experience from internships at LOG(N) Pacific as Cyber Security Support Engineer and a drive for continuous learning, I'm eager to tackle complex challenges and make an impact in the cybersecurity field.
 Let's connect and collaborate!